Distribution Management System Implementation

 A Distribution Management System often known as DMS refers to the process of supervision of the entire supply chain including but not limited to orders processing, inventory tracking, supply management, packaging, warehousing, and other logistics.
 At its core, DMS helps integrate all these processes into a single software, thereby enabling the business to function in an organised manner.

-However, only when the DMS is implemented efficiently, can it truly help improve the organisation’s profitability.
+However, only when the Distributor Management System is implemented efficiently, can it truly help improve the organisation’s profitability.
 So, what is the process for ideal and more importantly successful Distributor Management System implementation?
 Well, that’s precisely what we are about to find out!

 Step 1 – Cleaning Up of the Master Data

 Before the process of DMS implementation starts, an organisation needs to check its master data for any redundant data, which can often be found in the form of inactive SKUs and parties that the organisation is no longer in business with!
-Only when there is no such futile information in the systems can the new DMS properly take effect!
+Only when there is no such futile information in the systems can the new Distributor Management System properly take effect!

 Step 2 – ERP Integration

 This can be easily termed as one of the most crucial stages of DMS implementation.
-While ERP integration with the DMS process might seem cumbersome to begin with, it is quintessential to the compliance of DMS, as it allows the much-needed access to critical data including but not limited to – primary sales, primary orders, new vendor creation, and new client creation.
+While ERP integration with the DMS process might seem cumbersome to begin with, it is quintessential to the compliance of Distributor Management System, as it allows the much-needed access to critical data including but not limited to – primary sales, primary orders, new vendor creation, and new client creation.

 Step 3 – Create your Invoice Template